-As an online seller, you are probably on a seemingly never-ending quest to grow your business.
-You may have heard that Google Seller Ratings are one of the best tools for boosting eCommerce stores.
-So, how true is this?
+As an online seller, you are probably on the hunt for ways through which to boost sales.
+You may also have heard that Google Seller Ratings are one of the best ways for boosting eCommerce stores.
+So, true is this?
 Hi, my name is Francisco and I am the owner of Planet Marketing, a Digital Marketing Agency.
 My company specializes in Google Ads, Facebook Ads and Remarketing.
 Over the years, I have helped a number of eCommerce stores achieve higher CTRs using Google Seller Ratings.
 You too can benefit from my expertise.
 In this article, I will cover the following areas;

 What are Google Seller Ratings?